geo-mak/interconnect/SPECS.md

 - **Syntax**: `namespace name`.
 - **Representation**: Target-specific. `mod` in Rust.

-All of the generated code from the `iidl` file will be accessible under the defined namespace.
+All of the generated code from the `ic` file will be accessible under the defined namespace.